The American Gut data provided by the SpiecEasi

 Network construction

-We use the SPRING package for estimating associations (conditional dependence) between OTUs.
+We use the SPRING package for estimating associations (conditional dependence) between taxa.

 The data are filtered within netConstruct()